plone/documentation/docs/i18n-l10n/translating-text-strings.md

 ```

+(translating-text-strings-marking-translatable-strings-in-python-label)=

 ### Marking translatable strings in Python

-You will need to declare you own `MessageFactory` which is a callable and marks strings with a translation domain. `MessageFactory` is usually declared in the main `__init__.py` file of your package and imported from wherever is needed in your package. `_` is the standard name that is used in `gettext` to identify the translation function, and the previous scripts will use that assumption to identify translatable strings.
+You will need to declare you own `MessageFactory`.
+This is a callable that marks strings with a translation domain.
+`MessageFactory` is usually declared in the main `__init__.py` file of your package.
+It is imported from wherever it is needed in your package.
+`_` is the standard name that is used in gettext to identify the translation function, and the previous scripts will use that assumption to identify translatable strings.

 ```python
 from zope.i18nmessageid import MessageFactory